Leicester City F.C.: Post-World War II (1949–2000)

 Leicester reached the FA Cup final for the first time in their history in 1949, losing 3–1 to Wolverhampton Wanderers.
 The club, however, was celebrating a week later when a draw on the last day of the season ensured survival in Division Two.
-Leicester won the Division Two championship in 1954, with the help of Arthur Rowley, one of the club's most prolific strikers.
-Although they were relegated from Division One the next season, under Dave Halliday they returned in 1957, with Rowley scoring a club record 44 goals in one season.
-Leicester remained in Division One until 1969, their longest period ever in the top flight.
+Leicester won the Division Two championship in 1954, with the help of Arthur Rowley, one of the club's most prolific ever strikers.
+Although they were relegated from Division One the following season, under Dave Halliday they returned in 1957, with Rowley scoring a club record 44 goals in one season.
+Leicester remained in Division One for 12 years until 1969, their longest period to date in the top division of English football.
+Halliday left the club in October 1958.

-Under the management of Matt Gillies and his assistant Bert Johnson, Leicester reached the FA Cup final on another two occasions, but lost in both 1961 and 1963.
+Under the management of Matt Gillies, who was appointed on 8 November 1958, and his assistant Bert Johnson, Leicester reached the FA Cup final on another two occasions, but lost in both 1961 and 1963.
 As they lost to double winners Tottenham Hotspur in 1961, they were England's representatives in the 1961–62 European Cup Winners' Cup.
 In the 1962–63 season, the club led the First Division during the winter.
 Thanks to a sensational run of form on icy and frozen pitches, the team became nicknamed the "Ice Kings" and eventually finished fourth, the club's best post-war finish.
 Gillies guided Leicester to their first piece of silverware in 1964, when Leicester beat Stoke City 4–3 on aggregate to win the League Cup for the first time.
 Leicester also reached the League Cup final the following year but lost 3–2 on aggregate to Chelsea.
 Gillies and Johnson received praise for their version of the "whirl" and the "switch" system, a system that had previously been used by the Austrian and Hungarian national teams.
 After a bad start to the season, Matt Gillies resigned in November 1968.
-His successor, Frank O'Farrell was unable to prevent relegation, but the club reached the FA Cup final in 1969, losing to Manchester City 1–0.
+His successor Frank O'Farrell was unable to prevent relegation, but the club reached the FA Cup final in 1969, losing to Manchester City 1–0.

 In 1971, Leicester were promoted back to the First Division, and won the Charity Shield for the first time.
 Due to double winners Arsenal's commitments in European competition, Second Division winners Leicester were invited to play FA Cup runners-up Liverpool, beating them 1–0 thanks to a goal by Steve Whitworth.
 Jimmy Bloomfield was appointed for the new season, and his team remained in the First Division for his tenure.
 Leicester reached the FA Cup semi-final in 1973–74.